 Shirley passed away suddenly while in hospital on June 11, 2025 at the age of 85 years.

-Predeceased by her siblings, Edna, Edward, Laura, Bertha, Ruby, Clarence and Ernie, as well, numerous neices and nephews.
+Predeceased by her siblings, Edna, Edward, Laura, Bertha, Ruby, Clarence and Ernie, as well, numerous nieces and nephews.

 As was Mom's wish, there will be no memorial service.